The Wonderful Ice Cream Suit: Plot

 Jose Martinez is a poor young man living in East Los Angeles who is in love with the girl next door.
 He encounters a strange man eyeing him and runs off, throwing away his wallet with his last $20 to escape.
 When cornered in the alley, he is given back his money where the man measures his body frame.
-This man is Gómez who introduces himself and whisks Martinez off to a run-down bar.
+This man introduces himself as Gómez and whisks Martinez off to a run-down bar.
 There he meets two other similarly sized Latinos: Dominguez, a wandering guitar player, and Villanazul, a burgeoning philosopher and speaker for the people.

 Barely letting the dust settle, Gómez shows them that they all have the same measurements, height, and weight.
 It is at that moment that Gómez shares his vision.
 The most beautiful, exquisite, vanilla-ice-cream-white summer suit is for sale at the downtown suit emporium.
 It is one of a kind and costs only $100.
 Alone, none of them have enough to purchase the suit, but by combining their money, they may be able to own the one-of-a-kind suit together.
 Each of the four has only $20, leaving them with $80 – just $20 short.
 They need one more person to complete their dream.
-In their haste, they choose to go along with an unwashed bum outside, Vámonos, who has the last $20 they need.
+In their haste, they choose to go along with an unwashed bum, Vámonos, who has the last $20 they need.

 Once they buy the suit, they work out a system to decide who will wear it.
 Each partner will get to wear it for the entire night, one night a week.
 However, on the first night, they will each wear it for one hour, then return to the bar.
 Dominguez goes first, and stirs up a parade with his guitar playing, inspiring those who hear it to ¡Muévete!
 Villanazul is second, and during his hour he interrupts a politician on a soapbox to perform a poem he has written.
 Martinez, third in line, returns to the balcony where he first saw the girl next door.
 While she had previously not noticed him (because she did not have her glasses on), this time the bright white suit attracts her attention and Martinez gets her name: Celia Obregon.